 - Support to promote greater independence for youth

 - Family support to ensure individuals can continue to live at home

 With the families’ specific needs in mind, our staff is available to provide up to 24-hour support while helping to empower the family and encouraging them to become increasingly independent.

 We also provide relief support to help families and caregivers reduce stress, avoid conflict and keep their lives moving forward in a positive way.
 Our staff provides individualized services on an emergency or planned basis to ensure that children and their families stay healthy and stable.
 We assist families with child care and other caregiver tasks as needed to ensure that primary caregivers have time to rest and recharge so they can continue to provide support to their loved one.
 In addition, our staff can facilitate connections to local health care providers, child care facilities, parenting support groups and other valuable community resources as needed.

-Contact your local office to learn more about The Network’s Children’s Host Home program.
+Contact your local office to learn more about The Network’s In-Home Services for families of children with disabilities.